–This post contains affiliate links–

 Then it was time for caulk and paint.
 I first painted the beige colored wall Pure White by SW and ceiling.

-My friends, Andrea and Janson, and their kids were out of town during this part so I took it upon myself to pick a paint color I thought they would like.
+My friends, Andrea and Jason, and their kids were out of town during this part so I took it upon myself to pick a paint color I thought they would like.
 I decided to go bold!
 Worst case, if they didn’t like it, it’s just paint and I could paint it another color.
 I went with the color Ocean Abyss by Behr.
 I know it’s a bright color, but keep in mind that this is a kids bathroom.

 Then the question became: Do I paint the shutters white or blue??